-The Pharmacists’ Defence Association (PDA) is a not-for-profit organisation and trade union which aims to act upon and support the needs of individual pharmacists and, when necessary, defend their reputations.
-The PDA is the only organisation in UK pharmacy that exclusively looks after the interests of employee and locum pharmacists across all sectors of pharmacy, and currently has more than 27,000 members.
+The PDA (Pharmacists’ Defence Association) is a not-for-profit membership organisation that aims to act upon and support the needs of individual pharmacists and, when necessary, defends their reputation.
+The PDA is the only organisation in UK pharmacy that exclusively looks after the interests of individual pharmacists, pharmacy students and pre-registration trainees.
+The PDA and the PDA Union have over 28,000 members.

 The primary aims of the PDA are to:

-- seek to influence the professional, practice and employment agenda so that members can deliver high quality care
+o Proactively seek to influence the professional, practice and employment agenda to support members

-- and support initiatives designed to improve the knowledge and skills of pharmacists towards improved risk management, safer practice and high-quality patient care
+o Lead and support initiatives designed to improve the knowledge and skills of pharmacists in managing risk and safe practices to improve patient care